Theodor Sockl: Early career

 From around 1846, he lived in Transylvania, appearing in the artistic circle of Theodor Glatz, who recommends him locally as a talented painter.
 He taught painting in Hermannstadt (today Sibiu), at the Brukenthal Art Gallery, where in 1847 he met, as a student, his future wife, Clara Adelheid Soterius von Sachsenheim.
-Her portrait, painted in that year, is considered representative for the Biedermeier period in Transylvania, expressing on a bucolic background, the personality of the model, the cromatics and the discreet elegancy of the dress.
+Her portrait, painted in that year, is considered representative for the Biedermeier period in Transylvania, expressing on a bucolic background, the personality of the model, the chromatics and the discreet elegancy of the dress.
 The original of the painting was lost in England, fortunately, a copy was commissioned by Theodor's nephew Dr. med Arthur Soterius von Sachsenheim before he brought the original painting to Theodor's sons in England in 1905.
 This copy is now in the Brașov County Museum of History.

 Theodor and Clara started to live together out of wedlock, much to the displeasure of her widowed mother and the rest of the family (at the time they all considered her the black sheep of the family).
 But despite resistance from the family, who had doubts about giving consent to marriage due to Theodor's insecure position and also because of his religious and status differences, the couple were married on 12 August 1847 in Mehadia.

 They then left Transylvania and lived first in Graz, Austria, where in 1848 their eldest son, Victor Franz Theodor was born, then they moved to Vienna, where their second son, Theodor Friedrich Adolf, was born on in 1849 but died in 1850.

 In the context of the 1848 Revolution in the Austrian Empire, an open letter written by his sister Sophie von Scherer to the 1848 Catholic bishop conference at Würzburg, requesting ecclesiastical reforms, such as the abolition of the celibate and worship in the German language, would cause public controversy.
 Theodor Sockl wrote a subsequent public letter, accusing her of Protestant convictions.
 In her turn, she invalidated her brother's arguments in a public reply.